-The story has the feel of an urban legend, and was made as a spoof of traditional horror films.
-The film is known for the ‘warning bell’ gimmick, which rang in theatres to warn the more squeamish members of the audience for impending gory scenes.
+The story has the feel of an urban legend and was made as a spoof of traditional horror films.
+The film is known for the ‘warning bell’ gimmick, which rang in theatres to warn the more squeamish members of the audience of impending gory scenes.

 A couple are relaxing in a snowy idyll near a small fictional town called Farnhamville.
 Suddenly, an axe wielding female assailant kills the boyfriend, rips the girlfriend’s shirt open, and puts a dab of blood between her female victim’s breasts.

 Clifford Sturges (Eugene Levy), and Gloria Wellaby (Andrea Martin) are having trouble with their location.
 Their car manages to last until they reach the small and secluded town called Farnhamville, where it breaks down.
 At the same time, they come across another traveller who is looking for his missing sister (the female victim in the beginning sequence).
 Stranded, Clifford and Gloria check into a small motel owned by an old lady named Mrs Wainwright.

 While inside, the old lady treats the couple to an urban legend, the ‘Cannibal Girls’.
 It is about three beautiful but psychotic women named Anthea, Clarissa, and Leona, who lured men with their seductive charm to their home only to feast on them while alive.
 And by eating their victims and drinking their blood, the girls maintained their youthfulness and immortality…

 ‘The Cannibal Girls themselves may be nothing more than former adult movie stars with silly sexually suggestive lines but there is something creepy about the way they lure young men to bed, tie them to bed posts and (in one particularly nasty scene) proceed to devour them in an orgy of cringe-worthy possibilities.’
 WhatCulture.com